204g1a0505/git-course/readme.txt.txt

 this modified 2nd time

-create an avatar for user
+create an avavatr for user